mapping-commons/sssom/src/docs/tutorial.md

 We expect the reader of this tutorial to have a basic understanding of the following:

 - What are ontology classes?
-How do they relate to database entities?
+What is a database?
+- What is an (ontology) mapping?
 - Why do we need to map across ontologies and between databases and ontologies?

-We do provide a few materials in the [Background](#background) section below to brush up on the above concepts, but a detailed discussion is out of scope.
+We do provide a few materials in the [Background](#background) section below that touch on the above concepts, but a detailed discussion is out of scope.

 ## Table of contents